 Apple, Macintosh, and PowerBook are trademarks or registered trademarks of Apple Computer, Inc. IBM is a trademark or registered trademark of International Business Machines, Inc. Microsoft, PowerPoint, and Windows are trademarks or registered trademarks of Microsoft Corporation.
 Adobe and Acrobat are trademarks or registered trademarks of Adobe Systems Incorporated.
-InFocus, ProjectorManager, ProjectorNet, LiteShow, and LP are trademarks or registered trademarks of InFocus Corporation.
+InFocus, In Focus, and INFOCUS (stylized), LP, LiteShow, ScreenPlay, LitePort, ASK and Proxima are either registered trademarks or trademarks of InFocus Corporation in the United States and other countries.